-Complaints against judicial officers for ethical misconduct MUST be filed in writing – the Commission cannot accept your complaint orally either over the phone or in person.
-The complaint form you should use is available on our website here.
-If you choose to submit your complaint via letter or without the complaint form, you must include all of the information requested in the complaint form in order to ensure you complaint will be processed.
+Complaints must be submitted in writing.
+The Commission cannot accept complaints orally.
+The complaint form is available on this website.
+If you choose to submit your complaint via letter or without the complaint form, you must include all of the information requested in the complaint form to ensure you complaint will be processed.

 b.
 What Is My Role In the Complaint Process?

 c.
-Should I Attach Copies of Documents, Transcripts, or Statements of Other Witnesses From My Case?
+Should I Attach Copies of Documents, Transcripts, or Statements of Other Witnesses?

-If you have documents, transcripts, recordings, or witness statements that substantiate your ethical misconduct allegations, please feel free to provide them.
-To the extent you are attaching documents to prove that the judge made an incorrect legal decision, you do not need to provide those documents because the Commission does not have any authority to review the legal sufficiency of any judicial ruling.
-That is what the appeal process is for.
+If you have documents, transcripts, recordings, or witness statements that substantiate your allegations of misconduct, you may provide them.
+But you need not supply documents in support of a claim that a judge made incorrect legal decisions, as the Commission typically lacks the authority to review the legal sufficiency of judicial rulings.

 d.
 What Happens to My Complaint After Filing?

-Step Two: if your complaint raises allegations of ethical misconduct, Commission staff will investigate to determine whether there is evidence to support the allegations.
-An investigation includes everything from reviewing court recordings and documents; materials submitted with the complaint; requesting and reviewing a response to the allegations from the judge; and interviewing relevant witnesses.
+Step Two: if your complaint alleges actionable misconduct, Commission staff will investigate to determine whether there is evidence to support the allegations.
+An investigation may entail reviewing court recordings and documents, asking the judge to submit a written response, and interviewing relevant witnesses.

 e.
 Can I Appeal the Commission’s Decision?

-If the Commission dismisses your complaint you may submit a motion for reconsideration within 15 days of the date of the dismissal order.
-Commission Rule 23 governs this process.
+If the Commission dismisses your complaint, you may submit a motion for reconsideration within 15 days of the date of the dismissal order.

 f.
 Is My Complaint Confidential?

-All complaints filed with the Commission will be made public at some point; the degree and timing of making the matter public depends on how your case is resolved.
+All complaints become public at some point.
+The degree and timing of the public disclosures depend on how a complaint is resolved.

-Reprimands: the complaint, judge’s response, and reprimand order are made public after the time for a motion for reconsideration and for the judge to request a formal hearing is over.
+Reprimands: the complaint, judge’s response, and reprimand order become public after the time for a motion for reconsideration and for the judge to request a formal hearing expires.

-Formal Cases: when formal charges are filed against a judge, and the judge files his answer or the time for filing the answer ends, everything subsequently filed in the case is available to the public.
+Formal Cases: when formal charges are filed, and the judge files an answer or the time for filing the answer expires, everything subsequently filed in the case is available to the public.